adityasasidhar/Zuck-your-very-own-AI-hacker-buddy/README.md

 # Zuck - AI Cybersecurity Agent

-A cybersecurity-focused AI assistant powered by Google's Gemini 2.0 Flash model.
+A cybersecurity-focused AI assistant powered by **LangChain** with support for multiple LLM providers (Google Gemini, OpenAI, Anthropic Claude, Ollama).
 This project provides an interactive terminal interface for cybersecurity and system administration tasks on Linux systems.

 ## Features

+- **Multi-Provider LLM Support**: Easily switch between Google Gemini, OpenAI, Anthropic, or local Ollama models
 - **AI-Powered Command Generation**: Suggests terminal commands for cybersecurity tasks
 - **Safety Measures**: Includes command blocklisting and validation to prevent destructive operations
 - **Specialized Tools Access**: Pre-configured to work with common cybersecurity tools
 - **Interactive Interface**: Continuous conversation flow with command execution feedback
+- **Token Tracking**: Monitor API usage and costs across all providers
+- **Comprehensive Logging**: Detailed session logs and analytics

 ## Prerequisites

 - Python 3.7 or higher
-- Google API key for Gemini (https://ai.google.dev/)
+- Google API key for Gemini (<https://ai.google.dev/>)
 - Linux-based operating system ( will work in macos and windows too with adjustment)
 - The following cybersecurity tools (for full functionality), you could add more if you like:
   - NMAP